maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 -SNP_pval 1e-6 (seems like what everybody uses)

 -minMaf (think about it.
-Maybe not do minMaf but rather minimum number of alternative allele counts! i.e. a MAF of 0.01 is fine if it is supported by 10 individuals of 1000)
+Maybe not do minMaf but rather minimum number of alternative allele counts! i.e. a MAF of 0.01 is fine if it is supported by 10 individuals of 1000.
+Change according to minInd!!
+MAF = 2/MinInd (to have at least 2 alternative alleles...))

 -baq 2 (I decided on 2)